Papercrete: Standardization and commercial acceptance

 Fuller has remarked that in tests he has performed on the Rabon block, it has outperformed other formulas.

-Papercrete is claimed to have benefit of being a project that involves little cost to start.
-The materials are claimed to be cheap and widely available.
-Machinery suitable for small-scale construction is simple to design and construct.

-When properly mixed and dried, the papercrete wall can be left exposed to the elements.
-In its natural state, it is a grey, fibrous-looking wall.
-For a more conventional look, stucco can be applied directly to it.

 A study model home made of papercrete has been built at the Lyle Center for Regenerative Studies.
 This study model is a sample of homes to be built for a sustainable community in Tijuana by students of California State Polytechnic University, Pomona.

 Similar materials

 Different earth-paper mixes are promoted under different names.
 A mix that uses clay as a binder instead of Portland cement is often referred to as "Hybrid Adobe", "Fidobe", or "Padobe".